daviaser/The-Recipe-Saver/README.md

 # The-Recipe-Saver
-This was a Group Project for the Computing course COMP1161 at UWI, Mona created by Lael Brown, Davia Howard, Gabrielle James and Alexia Archer
+This was a Group Project for the Computing course COMP1161 created by Lael Brown, Davia Howard, Gabrielle James and Alexia Archer

 Description